MadsAlbertsen/multi-metagenome/docs/step9.md

   10  13660 52.53  854.71   33.496     Firmicutes         8          Firmicutes;Firmicutes
 {% endhighlight %}

-Where `name` is the name of the scaffold. `HPminus` is the coverage of the scaffold in the sample HPminus and `HPplus` is the coverage of the scaffold in the sample HPplus. `phylum` is the consensus phylum level assignement of the essential genes found on the scaffold. `tax.color` is a variable used for coloring and is arrange by decreasing number of essential genes.
-In this case there is most essential genes assigned to proteobacteria, hence it has the `tax.color` value of 1. `all.assignments` contains all taxonomic assignments for the essential genes found on the scaffold, seperated by ';'.
+Where `name` is the name of the scaffold. `HPminus` is the coverage of the scaffold in the sample HPminus and `HPplus` is the coverage of the scaffold in the sample HPplus. `phylum` is the consensus phylum level assignement of the essential genes found on the scaffold. `tax.color` is a variable used for coloring and is arrange by decreasing number of essential genes in the total dataset.
+In this case there are most essential genes assigned to proteobacteria, hence it has the `tax.color` value of 1. `all.assignments` contains all taxonomic assignments for the essential genes found on the scaffold, seperated by ';'.

-The `e` datafram contains the following information:
+The `e` dataframe contains the following information:

 {% highlight r %}
 e[2:4, ]